thezmmm/BookTrendsRecSys/README.md

 1		3		4
 ```

-limited size for the dataset
+## Data Collect

+### User-Item Rating matrix

-collect data about books with the most ratings
+1. select 200 (testing scale) books with the most ratings

-collect people who rated for these books data (including ratings for other books)

-books -> people who rated for the books over 20 ([reference]([Recommended for You | Goodreads](https://www.goodreads.com/recommendations?ref=nav_brws_recs))) -> their ratings
+2. Get the user info from reviews
+3. Collect all ratings from these users
+4. format: userId, itemId, Rating